microsoft/OpenAIWorkshop/README.md

 ![Alt text](documents/images/OpenAI.png)

-In this workshop, you will learn how to use the Azure OpenAI service to create AI powered solutions.
-You will get hands-on experience with the latest AI technologies and will learn how to use Azure OpenAI API.
+In this workshop, you will learn how to leverage the Azure OpenAI service to create AI powered solutions.
+You will get hands-on experience with the latest AI technologies and will also learn how to interact with the Azure OpenAI APIs.

 ## General Prerequisites